himmelblau-idm/site/mkdocs/docs/advanced/Creating-an-Entra-ID-Application-for-Himmelblau-GroupMember.Read.All-and-User.Read.All-Permissions.md

 ## Overview

-Himmelblau requires additional API permissions to read group names and extended attributes such as a groups' `gidNumber` (which is essential for RFC2307 attribute ID mapping).
+Himmelblau requires additional API permissions to read group names and extended attributes such as a groups' `gidNumber` or users' `uidNumber` (which is essential for RFC2307 attribute ID mapping).
 The following instructions guide you through registering an Azure Entra ID application, assigning it permissions, and configuring Himmelblau to use either *delegated* or *confidential client* authentication.

 With the default configuration, Himmelblau will attempt to resolve group memberships by masquerading as the Edge browser with **delegated access**, but this doesn't work in every tenant, and has the limitation of only resolving group memberships *after* each user has authenticated.